tazriminmily/tazriminmily/README.md

 # 😊 Hi there!
 I'm **Tazrimin Rahman Mily**

-I'm a curious and passionate software developer who loves bringing ideas to life with clean code, thoughtful architecture, and a touch of creativity.
-With over **4 years of professional experience** in the .NET ecosystem, I’ve had the pleasure of building applications that solve real-world problems — from designing secure, scalable APIs to delivering dynamic frontends and deploying cloud-native solutions.
+I'm a software developer who finds joy in turning ideas into real, working software.
+I’ve spent the last more than 4 years in the .NET world, where I’ve helped design and build systems that do more than just function — they make a difference.
+Whether it’s shaping the backend of a feature-rich application or bringing clarity to frontend behavior, I enjoy the mix of logic and creativity that comes with every new challenge.

-I thrive on learning, adapting, and pushing my boundaries.
-Whether it's backend logic, frontend design, or cloud engineering — I find joy in connecting all the dots that turn ideas into impactful products.
+What drew me to tech is the thrill of solving problems.
+I’m naturally curious, and I love understanding how things work — especially when I can build or improve them.
+Writing clean, thoughtful code is my way of shaping solutions that are as reliable as they are maintainable.

 ---

 ## 💼 Professional Experience

-Over the years, I've contributed to a range of impactful, enterprise-level projects, including:
+Here’s a closer look at the types of systems I’ve been part of and the problems I’ve helped solve:

-* **ERP Systems**: Focused on modules like **Human Resource Management (HRM)**, **Supply Chain Management (SCM)**, and **Payroll**, helping businesses streamline operations and improve efficiency.
+* **ERP Systems**: I’ve had the chance to work deeply on core ERP modules like **Human Resource Management (HRM)**, **Supply Chain Management (SCM)**, and **Payroll**.
+These weren’t just about input screens and reports — I worked on systems that directly improved how teams hired, managed inventories, and ran payroll efficiently.

-* **Banking Systems**: Worked on secure financial applications involving **account management**, **transaction handling**, and **data synchronization** using platforms like the **Plaid API**.
-Also managed real-time updates with **webhooks** to ensure data integrity.
+* **Banking Systems**: My role in financial software included features like **account management**, **transaction processing**, and **real-time data updates** using APIs such as **Plaid**.
+I’ve also developed and maintained **webhook** solutions to ensure seamless communication between financial services in real-time.

-* **Workflow Systems**: Designed and implemented workflow automation solutions that increased productivity and reduced manual effort by structuring and standardizing business processes.
+* **Workflow Automation**: One of my favorite areas — designing automated workflows for approvals, data flows, and task handoffs.
+It’s amazing how much time and effort you can save by replacing manual steps with well-thought-out automation.

-* **Accounting Integrations**: Integrated with services like **QuickBooks** for handling **invoices**, **vouchers**, **financial statements**, and **transaction history**, enabling seamless and compliant financial management within enterprise applications.
+* **Accounting & Finance Integrations**: I’ve built integrations with **QuickBooks** and internal systems to handle everything from **invoices**, **vouchers**, and **transactions** to **statements**.
+This work helped clients maintain accuracy and gain visibility over their financial activities.

-These experiences have given me a deeper understanding of enterprise architecture, domain-driven design, and the critical role software plays in business operations.
+Each project has pushed me to think critically, understand user pain points, and build solutions that feel intuitive and dependable.

 ---